input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/immutable_ledger/ledger.md

   *Genesis* block **MUST** have `0` value.
   *Final* block **MUST** hash be incremented by `1` from the previous block height and changed the sign to negative.
   E.g. previous block height is `9` and the *Final* block heigh is `-10`.
+* *Final* block is the last one for the specific chain and any other block could not be refenced to the *Final* one.

 * `timestamp` **MUST** be greater or equals than the `timestamp` of the previous block (except for genesis).
 * `prev_block_id` **MUST** be a hash of the previous block bytes (except for genesis).